shaurya559/Induction-2025/README.md

 <h1>Day 2</h1>
 The English proficiency test will take place from 9:30 to 10:30.
 - The test will be held in Room No. F-112.
+A math proficiency test is scheduled from 10:30 to 11:30.
+- The test will take place in Room F-112.
+- The test is likely being administered by senior